ourcodingclub/tutorials-in-progress/Web_scraping.md

 #### 2. Automate the download of multiple web pages using R

+#### 3. Understand how web scraping can speed up the harvesting of online data

 ### Steps:

 #### <a href="#download">1.
 Download the relevant packages </a>